Indemnity83/minecraft/README.md

 ## Usage

 The container is built to run a singe minecraft server instance and to be adminstrated using RCON.
-There are no screens, no supervisors or other "service managers" The image starts, grabs the jar file for the server you specified if a minecraft_server.jar doesn't already exist and runs.
+The image starts, grabs the jar file for the server you specified if a minecraft_server.jar doesn't already exist and runs supervisor to start the actuall minecraft server as well as a web based RCON client on port 4326.

 If you want to run Forge, Spigot or some other flavor you'll need to patch the minecraft_server.jar file outside of this image.
 Don't forget to update the minecraft_server.jar.sha1 as we do check it before launching to make sure things haven't been corrupted somehow.